pawanvirsingh/meteor_scorekeepapp/README.md

 Visit the Meteor discussion forums to announce projects, get help, talk about the community, or discuss changes to core.
 Atmosphere is the repository of community packages designed especially for Meteor.
 Awesome Meteor is a community-curated list of packages and resources.

+# mongo is used with meteor
+#DDP is used by framework for database syc in server and client side  minimongo
+synchronization is fast enough over the client using websoket.